One Day I'll Fly Away

-"One Day I'll Fly Away" is a song performed by American jazz singer Randy Crawford, from her fourth studio album, Now We May Begin (1980).
+"One Day I'll Fly Away" is a song performed by American R&B and jazz singer Randy Crawford, from her fourth studio album, Now We May Begin (1980).
 The song was written by Joe Sample and Will Jennings and produced by Sample, Wilton Felder and Stix Hooper.
 It received generally favorable reviews from music critics.
 The song was a commercial success in the international market at the time, reaching number one in Belgium (Flanders) and Netherlands, while peaking at number two in the United Kingdom.

 "One Day I'll Fly Away" is Crawford's highest charting single, and has been covered by many artists, including by Nicole Kidman portraying the character of Satine in the 2001 motion picture Moulin Rouge!.
 In 2013, Girls Aloud member Kimberley Walsh released a cover of the song as the lead single from her debut studio album, Centre Stage.
-The song has also been covered by British Electronica trio Vaults which was featured in the John Lewis 2016 Christmas advertisement.
+British electronic trio Vaults's cover version of the song was featured in the John Lewis 2016 Christmas advertisement.